natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-104G%20(Italy).md

 '''Cons:'''

-* Insanely poor maneuverability in almost any speed, it's a F-104
+* Insanely poor manoeuvrability at almost any speed
-* Compared to other F-104G variants, it's only capable of equipping only 2x air-to-air missiles
+* Compared to other F-104G variants, it's only capable of equipping 2 air-to-air missiles
 * Large turning radius due to small wing surface and high speed
 * High takeoff and landing speeds
 * Only has 3 pylons for air-to-ground ordnance